mstamos/meteor-lesson-exercise-1/README.md

 # meteor-lesson-exercise-2
-This is the first exercise from Meteor's Lessons.
+This is the second exercise from Meteor's Lessons.
 <p></p>
 The goals of this exercise is to dive into Meteor's basics such as:
 <ul>